 The Work Term/Study Sequence

-Students admitted to the Co-op Option normally begin their first work term placement on completion of year two in the BPAPM. program.
+Students admitted to the Co-op Option normally begin their first work term placement on completion of year two in the BPAPM.
 The normal requirement for Co-op notation on the transcript is satisfactory completion of three work terms.
-Work terms are normally four months in duration and the timing of the employment terms is flexible.
+Work terms are typically four months in duration and the timing of the employment terms is flexible.
 Students on a work term may concurrently take no more than one 0.5 credit course.

 Co-op Placement Fees

 A placement fee will be charged concurrently to the student with each Co-op work term.
 For more information, visit the Co-op website.